 - 14.1 The staff and pupils have access to a wide variety of good quality resources which are well maintained and effectively organised.
-Each area in school has their own supply of art materials funded from the art and design budget and chosen and managed by the staff in that area. - 14.2 The art coordinator manages and maintains the art store with help from a small team of support staff.
-They also keeping displays around school tidy and offer help and support when requested.
+Each area in school has their own supply of art materials funded from the art and design budget and chosen and managed by the staff in that area. - 14.2 An art technician has an hour a week to help the art coordinator manage and maintain the art store.
+This role also includes keeping displays around school tidy and offering help and support when requested.
 There are clear display guidelines written on a document agreed by the Senior Management Team and shared with all teaching staff - 14.3 In the art room there are various artefacts and a wide variety of materials which are available for anyone in the school to use.
-They are stored in clearly labeled containers and replenished regularly. - 14.4 There is a potter's wheel which can be used by the whole school under the supervision of a responsible and skilled staff member. - 14.5 In the resources room there are more resources including collage materials stored in accessible containers. - 14.6 There are a range of good quality posters, teacher reference books and artefacts which should be looked after well and returned when finished with.
+They are stored in clearly labeled containers and replenished regularly. - 14.4 There is a potter's wheel which can be used by the whole school under the supervision of a responsible and skilled staff member.

+- 14.5 In the resources room there are more resources including collage materials stored in accessible containers. - 14.6 There are a range of good quality posters, teacher reference books and artefacts which should be looked after well and returned when finished with.
 We also have access to the internet through ipads and laptops.